This is a clone of the famous game by Rick

 Obviously this was not how Rick Raddatz wrote the original version.

-That's why Rick worked for Microsoft and I didn't.
+That's why Rick worked for Microsoft as a software developer and I

 Well, after 20 years had passed we didn't